-- Asthma: pupils are not required to carry their own eg salbutamol, but it will be available to them either in the classroom or in the main school office. - Epipens are kept in a secure but available cupboard in lower school staff room and upper school medical room.
-Staff receive regular training. - Insulin will be kept in secure but available cupboard, in pupil-specific boxes in school - reception - Children with injuries eg broken legs will have a Risk Assessment (written with parents / medical advice when necessary), signed by parents and reasonable adjustments made - Where an illness keeps the child off school, work will be arranged to be sent to them, if this is reasonable.
+- Asthma: pupils are not required to carry their own eg salbutamol, but it will be available to them either in the classroom or in the main school office by the staff obtaining it from the locked medical cupboards in the correct area identified on their Care Plan. - Epipens are kept in a secure but available cupboard in lower school staff room locked medical cupboard and upper school locked medical cupboard.
+Staff receive regular training. - Insulin will be kept in secure but available cupboard, in pupil-specific boxes in locked medical cupboards. - Children with injuries eg broken legs will have a Risk Assessment (written with parents / medical advice when necessary), signed by parents and reasonable adjustments made - Where an illness keeps the child off school, work will be arranged to be sent to them, if this is reasonable.
 Longer term illness may invoke referral to medical access school.